11 Best Practices to Boost New Employee Engagement

 You cannot expect your employee to know it all from the start.
 Invest in their training to mediate between knowledge rifts.

 Tip #1: You can also use a job training tool to help them hone their skills and get used to the company's values and processes.
-We suggest having a look at training management systems.

 Tip #2: Job shadowing and role-based learning are some of the most effective training methods for new hires.